 Related Party Loans for Cash Management Purposes.
 From time to time, loans and advances are made between us and various related parties pursuant to term and demand notes.
 These loans and advances are entered into principally for cash management purposes pursuant to our cash management program.
 When we loan funds to related parties, we are generally able to earn a higher rate of return on the loan than we would earn if the funds were invested in other instruments.
 While certain of such loans may be of a lesser credit quality than cash equivalent instruments otherwise available to us, we believe that we have evaluated the credit risks involved, and that those risks are reasonable and reflected in the terms of the applicable loans.
-When we have outstanding indebtedness, we may still decide to enter into a loan to a related party either because the interest rate on the loan to the related party is at a higher rate of return as compared to the interest rate we are paying on our outstanding indebtedness, or the funds we would be loaning to the related party would not otherwise be used to pay down the outstanding indebtedness (such as, for example, in the case when the outstanding indebtedness has a maturity longer than the maturity of the loan to the related party).
+When we have outstanding indebtedness, we may still decide to enter into a loan to a related party either because the interest rate on the loan to the related party is at a higher rate of return as compared to the interest rate we are paying on our outstanding indebtedness (such as, for example, in the case when the outstanding indebtedness has a maturity longer than the maturity of the loan to the related party).
 When we borrow from related parties, we are generally able to pay a lower rate of interest than we would pay if we borrowed from unrelated parties.

-During 2018, we had an unsecured revolving promissory note with Contran whereby Contran agreed to loan us up to \$360 million.
-Contran's loan to Valhi, as amended, bears interest at prime plus 1% (6.50% at December 31, 2018), payable quarterly and all principal and unpaid interest due on demand, but in any event no earlier than December 31, 2020.
+During 2019, we had an unsecured revolving promissory note with Contran whereby Contran agreed to loan us up to \$360 million.
+Contran's loan to Valhi, as amended, bears interest at prime plus 1% (5.75% at December 31, 2019), payable quarterly and all principal and unpaid interest due on demand, but in any event no earlier than December 31, 2021.
 The agreement contains no financial covenants or other financial restrictions.
 We pay an unused commitment fee quarterly to Contran on the available balance (except during periods during which Contran would be a net borrower from us).
 Loans made from Contran at any time under the agreement are solely at Contran's discretion.
-During 2018, Contran made aggregate non-cash loans to Valhi of \$36.3 million (previously-disclosed deemed borrowing by Valhi in connection with the sale of WCS), Valhi repaid an aggregate of \$6.3 million, and the largest amount of principal outstanding under the loan was \$320.6 million.
-At December 31, 2018, the outstanding balance of such loan from Contran was \$314.3 million.
-During 2018, we paid an aggregate of \$18.9 million of interest and unused commitment fees to Contran under this facility.
-We expect this relationship with Contran will continue in 2019.
+During 2019, Contran made no loans to Valhi, Valhi repaid an aggregate of \$1.3 million, and the largest amount of principal outstanding under the loan was \$314.3 million.
+At December 31, 2019, the outstanding balance of such loan from Contran was \$313.0 million.
+During 2019, we paid an aggregate of \$1.9.9 million of interest and unused commitment fees to Contran under this facility.
+We expect this relationship with Contran will continue in 2020.

-In March 2018, our management made a presentation to our audit committee regarding our loan from Contran.
+In March 2019, our management made a presentation to our audit committee regarding our loan from Contran.
 Among other things during such presentation, the committee was informed of the following (in addition to the matters described above):